TITLE 15 GAMBLING AND LIQUOR CONTROL

 (vi) List the names of all directors and

-executive officers and all persons chosen to become directors or executive
+executive officers and all persons chosen to become

-and offices held by each such person, and the principal occupation during the
+Indicate all other positions and offices held by each such person, and

-past five years of each person to become a director or executive officer.
-For the purposes of this subparagraph,
+the principal occupation during the past five years of each person to become a

-“executive officer” means the president, vice-president, secretary and
+purposes of this subparagraph, “executive officer” means the president,

-administrative, or financial functions for the applicant.
+policy-making, supervisory, administrative, or financial functions for the

-arrangements, which have been made for acquisition and operation of racing
+(vii) Describe in detail the financial arrangements, which have been made for acquisition and

-real or personal, which may be used in this connection.
+other property, real or personal, which may be used in this connection.

 (viii) Identify in detail the source(s) and